openshift/console/README.md

 ##### Hacking Protractor Tests

-To see what the tests are actually doing, it is posible to run in none `headless` mode by setting the `NO_HEADLESS` environment variable:
+To see what the tests are actually doing, it is possible to run in non-`headless` mode by setting the `NO_HEADLESS` environment variable:

 ```
 $ NO_HEADLESS=true ./test-protractor.sh <suite>
 ```

-To use a specific binary version of chrome, it is posible to set the `CHROME_BINARY_PATH` environment variable:
+To use a specific binary version of chrome, it is possible to set the `CHROME_BINARY_PATH` environment variable:

 ```
 $ CHROME_BINARY_PATH="/usr/bin/chromium-browser" ./test-protractor.sh <suite>